Path length: 12.9 miles

-Sam Shamburger also noted the the F4 rating is questionable because the quality of the housing in the area was poor.
+Sam Shamburger also noted that the F4 rating is questionable because the quality of the housing in the area was poor.
 He felt an F3 rating would have been more accurate.
-He also notes that there were reports in the Orange Leader that the tornado was dissipating into a downburst as it moved into the housing project.
-"However, it is possible the tornado crossed into Louisiana before lifting."
+He also noted that there were reports in the Orange Leader that the tornado was dissipating into a downburst as it moved into the housing project.
+“However, it is possible the tornado crossed into Louisiana before lifting.”

 The SPC coordinates are not correct: Start: 30.10 / -93.73 End: 29.97 / -93.88

 Corrected Coordinates based on the map from NWS Lake Charles:

 Veer in path: 30.095645/-93.743767

 Note: Exact tornado path may not be straight and/or continuous.

 We gathered information for this event from the SPC & NCDC Databases, the November 1957 Climatological Data National Summary (CDNS), Thomas Grazulis in Significant Tornadoes and a Summary via NWS Shreveport and found the following differences:

 - SPC/NCDC have a 12.9 mile path length.